Digital Version

 -

-Destroy everything past retention: Holding on to outdated records adds cost—and risk
+Destroy everything past retention: Holding on to outdated records can add cost and risk, if they’re ever requested in litigation.

 -

-Scan and destroy: Once it’s safely scanned and quality-checked, there’s no need to keep the hard copy
+Scan and destroy: Once it’s safely scanned and in your digital record (after quality control is completed), there’s no need to keep the hard copy.

 -

-Go the distance (wisely): If a box must travel hundreds of miles, your provider may use a third party.
-That single shipment can cost hundreds
+Going the distance: If you request a box that must travel hundreds of miles, your provider will likely use a third party.
+A single shipment with a third-party vendor can cost hundreds.

 -

-Do the math: Using your current provider is often cheaper than moving boxes elsewhere for shredding
+Do the math: Using your current service provider is often cheaper than moving boxes elsewhere for shredding.

 -

-Manage your inventory: If you don’t have an RMS, many service providers will individually list box contents on their portals at no charge
+Manage your inventory: If you do not have an RMS, many service providers will individually list the contents of your boxes on their portals at no charge.

 Contract Check: Are You Covered?